-This pilot event has been planned by the Fight Against Hate campaign in accordance with one of its four main campaign goals.
+This pilot event was planned by the Fight Against Hate campaign in accordance with one of its four main campaign goals.
 It is not for everyone, only up to 16 survivors of hate crime who have registered interest and been formally invited.

 Venue: MK Civic Offices, 1 Saxon Gate, Central Milton Keynes, MK9 3EJ